 Brief notes on each of the different types of educational institutions shown in the diagram are given below.

-Kindergartens aim at helping pre-school children develop their mind
+Kindergartens aim at helping pre-school children develop their mind and body

 by providing a sound educative environment for them.
 Kindergartens cater for children aged 3, 4 and 5, and provide them with one- to three-year courses.

 All the children who have attained the age of 6 are required to attend elementary school for six years.
 Elementary schools aim at giving children between the ages of 6 and 12 primary general education suited to the stage of their mental and physical development.